zalando/zappr/docs/troubleshooting.md

   **Solution**:
   - Use REFRESH OAUTH TOKEN button to refresh the stored token or disable / enable the check .
-  - close and re-open the pull request.
+  - Close and re-open the pull request.

 ### API errors